KenGrinder/DocuSign-Convert/README.md

 3. **Test locally**: Open `index.html` in your browser
 4. **Deploy**: Push changes to GitHub (automatic deployment)

+## ⚖️ Legal Disclaimer

+This tool is not affiliated with, endorsed by, or sponsored by DocuSign or Adobe.
+It processes user-exported JSON data to create standard PDF files.
+Users are responsible for ensuring they have the right to convert their documents.

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.